MicrosoftDocs/azure-dev-docs/articles/azure-developer-cli/azd-extensibility.md

 * `run`: Define an inline script or a path to a file.
 * `continueOnError`: When set will continue to execute even after a script error occurred during a command hook (default false).
 * `interactive`: When set will bind the running script to the console `stdin`, `stdout` & `stderr` (default false).
 * `windows`: Specifies that the nested configurations will only apply on windows OS.
+If this configuration option is excluded, the hook will execute on all platforms.
 * `posix`: Specifies that the nested configurations will only apply to POSIX based OSes (Linux & MaxOS).
+If this configuration option is excluded, the hook will execute on all platforms.

 ## Hook examples